ericmdantas/aliv/README.md

 ## Wiki

-Check the [wiki](https://github.com/ericmdantas/aliv/wiki) for examples, FAQ, troubleshooting and more.
+Check the [wiki](https://github.com/ericmdantas/aliv/wiki) for examples, FAQ, available options, troubleshooting and more.

 ## Contributing